|

 right away!
 Up until this point, we had been playing in Flip's

-check out Roman for the first time, it was also the first time
+went to check out Roman for the first time, it was also the first

-that Flip and I got to play his songs REALLY LOUD, and they took
+time that Flip and I got to play his songs REALLY LOUD, and they

 From late 1985

-a regular bass player and drummer.
-I was the THIRD guitarist
+bass player and drummer.
+I was the THIRD guitarist in the group,

-in the group, not like third in line, but there were three equal
+not like third in line, but there were three equal guitars and

-guitars and we had a great sound.
-Brian played electric fingerstyle,
+we had a great sound.
+Brian played electric fingerstyle, Ben

-Ben played strange chord combos and great-toned solos, I got
+played strange chord combos and great-toned solos, I got to play

-to play my own wacky style.
-It was a great time, we made one
+my own wacky style.
+It was a great time, we made one great tape,

-great tape, we played one party.
-The band dissolved when we lost
+we played one party.
+The band dissolved when we lost our rehearsal

 For a good part

-buddies, John Molini, in his first version of Johnny Moe and
+John Molini, in his first version of Johnny Moe and the Return.

-was the first time since the 70s that we had played together.
+time since the 70s that we had played together.
+Got to play the

 Nothing much